Explore Our Site

 Where did today's classical education come from, anyway?

 In the eighteenth century, western culture began to abandon Christianity, and in the nineteenth, it began to abandon classical education—with disastrous consequences.
-Neither tradition died completely, however, and in recent years, both have shown encouraging signs of revival.
+Neither tradition died completely, however, and in recent years,

 Today's classical Christian education movement is seeking to revive and adapt the heritage of classical education to serve the needs of today's Christian families—and today's world.